 Can I claim pension on Push Doctor sessions?

 Pension cannot be claimed on Push Doctor sessions.

 Am I able to work sessions from abroad?

-No, to work Push Doctor sessions you need to be based in England at the time of consulting.
+No, to work Push Doctor sessions you need to be based in the UK at the time of consulting.